GeorgePreece/GeorgePreece.github.io/_posts/2022-01-28-dependency-injection.md

 ```

 ### Setter Injection
-In contrast to constructor injection, setter injection helps inject dependencies that are optional or may change during the object's lifetime.
-Adding dependencies like these to a constructor would add unnecessary clutter and is typically better suited in a setter method.
+Setter Injection uses a setter method to inject a service which, in contrast to Constructor Injection, makes Setter Injection the preferred approach to inject **optional** dependencies.
+Also, if the client requires changing services post-creation, consider this injection method.

 ```
 class Application {
-    execute() : void {
+    execute(void) : void {
         final Client client;

         client = new Client();